Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

-We follow with a certificate for the determinant of a polynomial matrix.
-The trick is still the same: the Verifier checks the degree of the provided determinant in order to ensure it is suitable, and then a random evaluation point is sampled and the actual verification occurs on evaluated input.
-There are two choices available for the certificate to use over the base field: either \citet[Section 2]{dktv16}, which runs in a constant number of rounds, but requires a minimum field size of $n^2$, or~\citet[Section 4.1]{DLP17} which runs in $n$ rounds but only requires a minimum field size of $2$.
-Whichever certificate is chosen here, this has no impact on the asymptotic complexities, which are the same for both or on the completeness, as both are complete.
+We follow on with a protocol verifying the determinant of a polynomial matrix, using a similar evaluation-based approach: after the Verifier has checked that the degree of the provided determinant is suitable, a random evaluation point is sampled and the actual verification occurs on the evaluated input.
+The check on the degree of the provided determinant is to allow that the DeMillo-Lipton-Schwartz-Zippel Lemma applies and produces the claimed probability of the success.
+There are two choices available for the protocol to use over the base field: either the one from \citep[Section 2]{dktv16}, which runs in a constant number of rounds but requires a minimum field size of $n^2$, or the one from \citep[Section 4.1]{dlp17} which runs in $n$ rounds but has no requirement on the field size.
+Whichever protocol is chosen here, this has no impact on the asymptotic complexities which are the same for both, or on the completeness as both are perfectly complete.

-\begin{protocol} {\textsf{Determinant}} \Public{$\matr{A}\in\pmatRing{n}{n}, \delta \in \F[x]$} \Certifies{\(\det\matr{A} = \delta\)} \begin{protocolsteps} \step \verifier{ $ $ } \toprover{$\alpha$} \step \subprotocol{Use \textsf{FieldDeterminant}($\matr{A}(\alpha), \beta$)} \end{protocolsteps} \end{protocol}
+\begin{protocol} {\textsf{Determinant}} \Public{$\matr{A}\in\pmatRing{n}{n}, \delta \in \F[x]$} \Certifies{\(\det(\matr{A}) = \delta\)} \begin{protocolsteps} \step \verifier{ $ $ } \toprover{$\alpha$} \step \subprotocol{Use \textsf{FieldDeterminant}($\matr{A}(\alpha), \beta$)} \end{protocolsteps} \end{protocol}

-\begin{theorem} \Cref{pro:det} is a complete and probabilistically sound interactive protocol which requires $\oh{n}$ communication and Verifier cost $\oh{n^2 d}$.
-If $\delta$ is indeed the determinant of $\matr{A}$, there is an algorithm for the Prover which costs $\oh{n^2 d + n^\omega}$.
+\begin{theorem} \Cref{pro:det} is a complete and probabilistically sound interactive protocol which requires $\oh{n}$ communication and has Verifier cost $\tsoh{n^2 d}$.
+If $\delta$ is indeed the determinant of $\matr{A}$, there is an algorithm for the Prover which costs $\tsoh{n^2 d + n^\omega}$.
 Otherwise, the probability that the Verifier incorrectly accepts is at most $(nd+1)/\#\fieldsubset$. \end{theorem}